alijdens/alijdens.github.io/_posts/2024-08-11-three-men-morris-fifo.md

     Note how we use a single node to represent the last state, which is obtained by following different paths from the beginning.
 </p></center>

+Tic-tac-toe is quite simple to solve: explore the graph of possible decisions and then pick the most convenient choice for the player in their corresponding turn.
+Propagate that decision backwards from the terminal states (i.e. win, draw or lose) until the beginning and then you'll have an answer to whether a particular decision can lead to a victory, defeat or draw.

+In the terminal states we would just set the score to:
+* 1 if the maximizing player wins
+* -1 if the minimizing player wins
+* 0 if we reached a draw

 Here's a demonstration of minimax (use the `Step` button to advance the algorithm):

 <iframe src="/assets/posts/three-mens-morris/examples/no_cycles_minimax/index.html"